Dean Potter

 Dean Spaulding Potter (April 14, 1972 – May 16, 2015) was an American free climber, alpinist, BASE jumper, and highliner.
 He completed many hard first ascents, free solo ascents, speed ascents, and enchainments in Yosemite National Park and Patagonia.
+He won the Laureus World Action Sportsperson of the Year award in 2003.
 In 2015, he died in a wingsuit flying accident in Yosemite National Park.

 Early life

 Dean Potter was born in 1972 to an Army officer in a military hospital at Fort Leavenworth, Kansas and grew up in New Hampshire.
 He taught himself to climb when he was in 10th grade in southern New Hampshire.
 He attended the University of New Hampshire, where he rowed varsity crew.
 Potter quit college and pursued his passion for climbing.

 Climbing career

 Free solo

 Potter climbed many new routes and completed many solo ascents in Yosemite and Patagonia.
 He free-solo climbed a small part of El Capitan in Yosemite, where he pioneered a route he called Easy Rider by climbing down the slabby upper pitches of the route Lurking Fear (hardest moves rated grade 5.10a) and then traversed Thanksgiving Ledge to complete the last six pitches and six hundred feet of the route Free Rider (hardest pitch 5.11d, two pitches of 5.10d, 5.10b, 5.10a and 5.7).
 This was the first major section of El Capitan to be free soloed, but his path avoided the significantly more challenging climbing on what is the easiest way up El Capitan below (several 5.12 pitches, with difficulty up to 5.12d on Free Rider).